CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 - Hello interval.
 The number of seconds between hello packets sent on the interface.
 The default is 10 seconds.
 - Dead interval.
 Then number of seconds before neighbors declare the router down after they stop hearing hello packets.
 The default is 40 seconds.
-- Priority in becoming the OSPF Designated Router (DR) on a broadcast interface.
+- Priority in becoming the OSPF [DR](## "Designated Router") on a broadcast interface.
 The default is priority 1.
 - Advertise prefix list.
 The prefix list defines the outbound route filter.
 - Cost.
 The cost determines the shortest paths to the destination.